levonet/docker-jaeger/README.md

 # Jaeger Docker images

-These Jaeger Docker images contain a [clickhouse plugin](https://github.com/jaegertracing/jaeger/compare/master...bobrik:ivan/clickhouse) [#issues/1438](https://github.com/jaegertracing/jaeger/issues/1438) for test use.
+These Jaeger Docker images contain a [clickhouse plugin](https://github.com/jaegertracing/jaeger-clickhouse).

 - [levonet/jaeger](https://hub.docker.com/r/levonet/jaeger) (all-in-one) — Designed for quick local testing.
-It launches the Jaeger UI, collector, query, and agent, with an in-memory storage component.
+It launches the Jaeger UI, collector, query, and agent.
 - [levonet/jaeger-agent](https://hub.docker.com/r/levonet/jaeger-agent) — Receives spans from Jaeger clients and forwards to collector.
 Designed to run as a sidecar or a host agent.
 - [levonet/jaeger-collector](https://hub.docker.com/r/levonet/jaeger-collector) — Receives spans from agents or directly from clients and saves them in persistent storage.
 - [levonet/jaeger-ingester](https://hub.docker.com/r/levonet/jaeger-ingester) — An alternative to collector; reads spans from Kafka topic and saves them to storage.